jessy1092/react-valid/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';

-import valid from 'react-valid';
+import valle from 'valle';

-// react-valid would pass three properties to component
+// valle would pass three properties to component
 // valid(Boolean): Present component is valid or not
 // message(String): Error message if not valid
 // validate(Function): Trigger validate.
 Just pass string value